riker2072/10LC/README.md

 To retain program and registers, press the OFF key (to the left of the + key).
 To prevent battery drain, turn the hardware switch located on top to the OFF position.
 The calculator automatically turns off (and retains current settings) after 3 minutes.
 To turn back on after an automatic shut off, press the RST (reset) button on the top left of the calculator.

+The hardware this uses, the M5Stack Cardputer is part number K132 on Digikey.

 Features:

 - 10 registers and 99 program steps